sigstore/root-signing/docs/migration/README.md

 #### Signer orientation

-Make sure signers have installed and tested the software, and understand what will be requested during the signing event
+Make sure signers have installed and tested the software, and understand what will be requested during the signing event -- especially with regards ~3 day timeline to evaluate and make a go/no-go decision.

 #### General outreach